-Careers in Geography - Weblinks
+Careers in geography - useful websites

-BestCourse4Me - an independent website which aims to show the links between university courses and typical jobs after graduating.
+BestCourse4Me - An independent website which aims to show the links between university courses and typical jobs after graduating.
 It also provides information about employment prospects and salary levels associated with different qualifications and careers.

-icould - a video based site providing a range of career case studies and lots of information about jobs of the future.
+icould - A video based site providing a range of career case studies and lots of information about jobs of the future.

 Meteorology - Careers related to meteorology are covered in detail at the new website of the Royal Meteorological Society which also includes a range of other materials for teachers.

 Surveying - Surveying is a job which involves a range of 'geographical' skills and the use of modern mapping techniques and data gathering.
 To find out more, visit the Become a Surveyor website which has case studies of people who moved into the profession such as Debbie Baxter (see the Careers Cards page).
 Visiting speakers can also be organised for schools.
 It's also worth checking out RICS website Surveying-360 which provides all sorts of information and inspiration for graduates.